nstewart/live-agent-ontology-demo/README.md

 - Universal data model accommodates any entity type without schema migrations
 - Semantic relationships preserved as first-class graph edges
 - Ontology validation prevents invalid data at write time
-- Easy to reason over with AI agents using SPARQL-like queries
+- Easy to reason over with AI agents

 ### Why CQRS with Materialize?
 - Write model (PostgreSQL) optimized for consistency and validation
-- Read model (Materialize) optimized for query performance with indexes
-- Independent scaling: Add read replicas without impacting write throughput
-- Real-time consistency: CDC ensures views update within milliseconds
+- Read model (Materialize) can denormalize triples while applying complex business logic and send updates to downstream systems correctly
+- Handle agentic reads via auery offload: Materialize does a small amount of work as writes come in so reads on maintained objects are essentially free.

 ### Why OpenSearch for Agents?
 - Natural language queries require full-text search capabilities
 - Agents can search by partial matches, synonyms, and fuzzy text
 - OpenSearch provides relevance ranking for best-match results
 - Complement to structured queries over Materialize views
+- *This will ultimately support vectors for semantic search*

 ### Why Three-Tier Materialize Architecture?
 - **Ingest cluster**: Dedicated resources for CDC replication